exterior four-story building

 University of California, Davis | Teaching & Learning Complex | Davis, CA

-The Teaching & Learning Complex will be a milestone project for UC Davis as it will provide much needed and desired innovative teaching space for future growth on the campus.
-This design-build project will include construction of a four-story, approximately 100,000-sq.-ft. modern, efficient classroom building with an auditorium, classrooms, offices, computer classrooms and a laboratory for teaching.
+The Teaching & Learning Complex is a milestone project for UC Davis as it provides much needed and desired innovative teaching space for future growth on the campus.
+This design-build project includes construction of a four-story, approximately 100,000-sq.-ft. modern, efficient classroom building with an auditorium, classrooms, offices, computer classrooms and a laboratory for teaching.

-Amenities, such as study space, will be included within public space of the building to meet the needs of the students.
-A Laboratory for Teaching will allow for testing and training on teaching pedagogy and technology while being adaptable for future use as a classroom.
-The project will target LEED Silver.
+Amenities, such as study spaces, are included within the public space of the building to meet the needs of the students, as well as a Laboratory for Teaching that allows for testing and training on teaching pedagogy and technology while being adaptable for future use as a classroom.
+This project has earned LEED Gold certification.

 Large classroom a lot of sitting areas